Home

 • Give your child an object and ask them to find words to describe it.

 • Whenever your child comes across an idiom, explain it to them (eg "It’s raining cats and dogs").
-You can also try these on-line games about idioms.
+You can also try these on-line vocabulary games about idioms.

 Can't find what you're looking for?
 Try searching for it here.